 This article is based on a recent article published in HT, BUSINESS STANDARD, DAILY WORLD, BFIRST & NERVE

 Men can now walk in equal stride with women when it comes to looking good, well-groomed and gorgeous all the time.
 As the saying goes, ‘’brain and beauty go hand-in-hand’’, more and more men are turning metro-sexual these days.
-Read what the New York based, popular celebrity dermatologist Dr. Kiran Lohia and Ankit Khurana, the founder of the aesthetic appBeYouPlus, have revealed about beauty myths related to men:
+Read what the New York based, popular celebrity skin specialist Dr. Kiran Lohia and Ankit Khurana, the founder of the aesthetic appBeYouPlus, have revealed about beauty myths related to men:

 1st Myth: Men’s skin is oily, so no need for moisturizing